ceejbot/nanoleaves/README.md

-  effect [name]             get or set the current effect effects                   list available effects hsb <hue> <sat> <bright>  set the hue, sat, and brightness for all panels info                      get all available info about your Aurora layout                    show the panel layout off                       turn your Aurora off
+  effect [name]             get or set the current effect effects                   list available effects hsb <hue> <sat> <bright>  set the hue, sat, and brightness for all panels hue [number]              get or set the hue for all panels info                      get all available info about your Aurora layout                    show the panel layout off                       turn your Aurora off